-CAPS has a staff of seven full-time psychologists, two part-time psychologists, one part-time psychiatrist, a case manager, and practicum students who are graduate students from local universities.
+We have a staff of seven full-time psychologists, two part-time psychologists, one part-time psychiatrist, a case manager and practicum students who are graduate students from local universities.

 CAPS is located on the south end of the campus in Russ Hall.
 The facilities include a reception area, a group room for seminars, individual counseling offices, video recording equipment and computer resources.

-CAPS has a strong commitment to maintaining close working relationships with other departments of the division of Campus Life and Student Development, including the Academic Success Center, Career Development, Global Education, Educational Opportunity Fund (EOF), Residence Life, Health and Wellness Center, Office of Equity and Diversity, and the Disability Resource Center.
+CAPS has a strong commitment to maintaining close working relationships with other departments of the division of Campus Life and Student Development, including the Academic Success Center, Career Development, Global Education, Educational Opportunity Fund (EOF), Residence Life, Student Health Center, Office of Social Justice and Diversity and the Disability Resource Center.

 Since each trainee brings a variety of skills to CAPS, we believe it is important that training be tailored to the experience and needs of each trainee.
 Staff members utilize interventions from a variety of theoretical orientations, including psychodynamic, cognitive-behavioral, multicultural, feminist, and humanistic approaches.